Importance of Friends When Living with Mental Illness - HealthyPlace Mental Health Newsletter

 One of life's challenges, some may even consider it a burden, is being a caregiver for a loved one with a mental or physical illness.
 It's a daunting task and for those of us looking down the road to the possibility of being a caregiver, it can evoke some scary or troubling thoughts.
 In an article for HealthyPlace, Dispelling the Fear of Care-Giving, Michele provides tips and information for people that need to care for a loved one with a mental or physical condition and how to take care of someone without forgetting to take care of yourself.

-Writer, H. (2010, August 19).
+Staff, H. (2010, August 19).
 Importance of Friends When Living with Mental Illness - HealthyPlace Mental Health Newsletter, HealthyPlace.
-Retrieved on 2019, July 15 from https://www.healthyplace.com/other-info/mental-health-newsletter/importance-of-friends-when-living-with-mental-illness-healthyplace-mental-health-newsletter
+Retrieved on 2020, July 11 from https://www.healthyplace.com/other-info/mental-health-newsletter/importance-of-friends-when-living-with-mental-illness-healthyplace-mental-health-newsletter